• Home

 Maintain this nitrogen starvation until fruits have appeared and are established.
 Then feed a balanced 10-10-10 to begin raising nitrogen levels again.
 This keeps foliage green, encourages larger leaves, and keeps the harvest getting larger.

-Like most tomatoes, Brandywines will also require staking, trellising, or large hoops to hold the plants upright (they can get as tall as 8 feet in some varieties).
+Like most tomatoes, Brandywines will also require staking, trellising, tomato cages or large hoops to hold the plants upright (they can get as tall as 8 feet in some varieties).

 When to Harvest Brandywine Tomatoes

-Harvest quickly, as soon as the tomatoes are ready.
+Harvest quickly, as soon as you see ripe fruits.
 They will likely ripen within the same couple of weeks on any given plant.
-Tomatoes are ready when they have reached their full size (which can be quite large), full color, and are beginning to become slightly soft to the touch.
-Delaying the harvest can mean split tomatoes and heavy bruising as the big orbs fall from the plant.
+Tomatoes are ready when they have reached their full size (these plants produce big tomatoes), full color, and are beginning to become slightly soft to the touch.
+Delaying the harvest can mean split tomatoes and heavy bruising as the heavy fruits fall from the plant.
 Most Brandywine varieties take 90 days or more to reach full ripeness.

 Saving Brandywine Tomato Seeds

 Seeds can be saved from all heirloom varieties of Brandywine.
-Cut the tomatoes in half and scoop the seds from the centers.
+To harvest the heirloom seeds for use next year, cut the tomatoes in half and scoop the seeds from the center.
 The rest of the tomato can be processed or eaten.
 The seeds should be cleaned of their filaments and residue and then dried in a hot, relatively dry location.

 Pests and Diseases of Brandywine Tomatoes

-Brandywine’s are susceptible to many pests and diseases.
-Because they take so long to ripen and are not particularly hardy or disease-resistant, they can be afflicted by nearly all tomato pests.
-Watering at the ground eliminates most of the fungal infections, while encouraging plants like Marigolds and the like around the tomato patch can keep many bugs at bay.
+The brandywine tomato variety are susceptible to many pests and diseases.
+Because they take such a long time to ripen and are not particularly hardy or disease-resistant, they can be afflicted by nearly all tomato pests.
+Watering at the base of the plant eliminates most of the fungal infections, while encouraging plants like Marigolds and the like around the tomato patch can keep many bugs at bay.
 Netting is popular as a preventive against birds, bugs, and beetles, but can mean beneficial insects like bees, wasps, and other pollinators and bug eaters are also kept out.

 How to Prepare Brandywine Tomatoes

 Brandywine’s are the most-favored table tomato of all time.
-They are sweet, large, and pleasing to taste, though not always perfect-looking.
+They have a superb flavor that is sweet and pleasing to taste and the individual fruits are large, though not always perfect-looking.
 They do not have a long shelf life, however, so canning, pickling, saucing, and drying are also recommended.
 Dried Brandywines retain a sweet flavor and can be sliced into large, pretty cuts for aesthetic appeal as well.

 Tips for Growing Brandywine Tomatoes

-Novice gardeners probably should not attempt to grow these as their only variety.
+Novice gardeners with home gardens, probably should not attempt to grow these as their only variety.
 Most gardeners require two or three years’ of attempts before they are successful with Brandywine crops.
-These plants require a lot of tender care, so be sure to have the time to devote all that TLC to them for the entire season.
+This type of tomato requires a lot of tender care, so be sure to have the time to devote all that TLC to them for the entire season.

 Want to learn more about growing Brandywine Tomatoes?